codeandconspire/globalgoals.org/README.md

 $ npm version 2.1.0
 ```

 To build and minify the client application and styles run the build command.
-The build script will try and load the local `.env` file so make sure to define (overwriting) the appropiate variables before execuring the script.
+The build script will try and load the local `.env` file so make sure to define (overwriting) the appropriate variables before executing the script.

 ```bash
 $ NODE_ENV=production npm run build
 ```

-The application is built for running on [Now](https://zeit.co/now) but is in now way required to.
+The application is built for running on [Now](https://zeit.co/now) but is in no way required to.
 Any server with node installed should be able to build and host the application.

 ## License